robot-perception-group/rl_multi_rotor_landing/README.md

 # Reinforcement Learning based Autonomous Multi-Rotor Landing on Moving Platforms

 Welcome to the repository providing the code used for the paper

 **Reinforcement Learning based Autonomous Multi-Rotor Landing on Moving Platforms**

 by Pascal Goldschmid and Aamir Ahmad.

-You can read the paper on arXiv [here](http://arxiv.org/abs/2302.13192).
+The paper was published as open access in the journal [Springer - Autonomous Robots](https://link.springer.com/journal/10514) and is available [here](https://link.springer.com/article/10.1007/s10514-024-10162-8).